Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Introduction

-In particular, we examine in some detail what happens for a closed (microcanonical) system with $\gamma=0$.
+In particular, we first examine what happens in a closed system with $\gamma=0$.
 For relatively small quench amplitudes and at finite $L$, we find undamped oscillations in $m (t)$, witnessing the nonequilibrium character of the post-quench time evolution.
-A remarkable attenuation in $m(t)$ emerges at relatively large quench amplitudes, which seemingly mimics the onset of a dissipative dynamics despite the fact that the system is closed and fully gapped, i.e., there are no low-energy excitations supporting a damping of the order parameter.
+At large enough quench amplitudes, so to have, in the initial state, a nonnegligible fraction of excited quasiparticles at high enough energy to effectively vehiculate a damping of the order parameter, an attenuation in $m(t)$ emerges, which seemingly mimics the onset of a dissipative dynamics.
 Similar features have been reported for the post-quench order parameter dynamics of $s$-wave superconductors \cite{Peronaci2015}.
 However, from the attenuation in $m(t)$, one cannot infer that the system globally evolves toward a stationary equilibrium state.
-Indeed, for finite $L$, we find recurrences in $m(t)$, where after a time interval $\Delta t \propto L$, $m(t)$ revives to a finite and large value comparable to the initial one, see also Refs.~\cite{Rossini2020,Pellissetto2020}.
-Even though extrapolation of our results to $L \to \infty$ would rule out such revivals in the thermodynamic limit, signatures for the lack of equilibration of the closed system are hidden in the finite-momentum correlation matrix elements.
+Indeed, for finite $L$, we find recurrences in $m(t)$, where after a time interval $\Delta t \propto L$, $m(t)$ revives to a finite and large value comparable to the initial one, see also Refs.~\cite{Cardy2014,Rossini2020,Pellissetto2020}.
+Even though extrapolation of our results to $L \to \infty$ would rule out such revivals in the thermodynamic limit, signatures for the lack of equilibration of the closed system (corresponding to the onset of the GGE, for $t \to \infty$) are hidden in the finite-momentum correlation matrix elements.
 We therefore conclude that for $\gamma=0$, the system does not relax to a true asymptotic equilibrium state.
 This conclusion is not in contradiction to the ETH which either applies to a global order parameter like $m(t)$, or to the full dynamics of a local subsystem \cite{Alessio2016}.
 For $\gamma>0$, however, all correlation matrix elements as well as $m(t)$ converge to their asymptotic steady-state values at $t\to \infty$, which in turn are determined by the post-quench values of the system parameters.
 In particular, the periodic revivals in $m(t)$ observed for $\gamma=0$ are suppressed for $\gamma>0$.